dampdigits/Trivia-template/README.md

 # Trivia-template
-A template for a trivia / quiz webpage.
+A template for trivia and quizes.